dan2105/FFAnalysis/docs/Tutorial.md

 <h4 style="color:rgb(88, 93, 0); margin-top: 0;">Exercise 5</h4>

 - Make the previously described changes.
-- Add a function classifies the events into regions, it must return a string:
+- Add a function that classifies the events into regions, it must return a string between the following options:
+  4e, 4mu, 2e2mu, mu3e, e3mu, other.
+  The regions must have:
   - n_electrons + n_muons = 4,
   - the sum of the charges must be zero.
   - the leading lepton must have a pT >= 27 GeV.
-  - Classify in: 4mu, 4e, 2e2mu, mu3e, e3mu, and everything else is 'other'.
 - Add a function for pT-sorted b-jets passing the 85% working point.
 - Add these different regions to the configuration.
 Add histograms for the number of muons, electrons and b-jets in every region.
 - Split further into regions with one b-tagged jet (1b) and two or more b-jets (2bp).
 For these regions add the histograms with the pT of the leading and sub-leading b-jets.